What changed, when, and why.

 Build & distribution

-• Code-signing with an SSL.com OV certificate (validation in progress at release time)
+• Code-signing with an SSL.com OV certificate

 • ConfuserEx hardening applied (anti-debug, anti-dump, anti-ildasm, constants encryption, control-flow obfuscation, identifier rename, reference proxy)